 ESPRESO – KEY PROPERTIES

-- complex open-source finite element solver for HPC infrastructure,
+- a complex open-source finite element solver for HPC infrastructure,

-- with popular commercial as well as open-source tools,
+- interconnection with popular commercial as well as open-source tools,

 For more information about the ESPRESO library SEE.